csmangum/ReCoN/SUBMISSION.md

 ## Submission Artifacts

 - Source code, `requirements.txt`, and this `SUBMISSION.md`.
-- Demo video link and a few screenshots from the Streamlit UI.
 - Example YAML scripts in `scripts/` (e.g., `house.yaml`, `barn.yaml`).
 - Reproducibility notes (Python version, OS; no GPU required).